-DLI Productions has been creating award-winning feature documentaries, one-offs and mini-series for over 25 years, gaining recognition across internationally as a leader in independent film and television production.
+DLI Productions has been creating award-winning feature documentaries and series for over 25 years, gaining recognition internationally as a leader in independent film and television production.

-DLI Productions’ films dive into diverse topics, ranging from the heart-wrenching story The Journey Home about Romanian orphans after the fall of Ceausescu, to the trials of a women’s pro tennis tour She Got Game, to the intimate stories of people struggling with schizophrenia and depression in Unbreakable Minds.
-Their films look behind of some of the most pervasive elements of our lives, whose meanings are often overlooked.
-Series like The Cola Conquest explores coke as “the sublimated essence of all that America stands for”, and Black Coffee looks at coffee’s role in history, from its discovery in ancient Ethiopia to its place in contemporary society.
-Inside the Great Magazines, a three-part special on the powerful influence of magazines on nearly every aspect of our lives — from our personal identities to our cultural values about race, gender and class.
+Their series take in-depth looks behind some of the most pervasive elements of our lives, whose meanings are often overlooked.
+Series like The Cola Conquest explores Coca-Cola as “the sublimated essence of all that America stands for”; Black Coffee examines coffee’s social/political impact on society, from its discovery in ancient Ethiopia to its place in contemporary life; and Inside the Great Magazines, a three-part special on the powerful influence of magazines on nearly every aspect of our lives from our personal identities to our cultural values about race, gender and class.

 Currently, DLI is in post-production with Reaching for Zion, a musical journey with Bob Marley’s granddaughter searching for answers about racism and anti-Semitism and First to Stand about the cases and causes of Irwin Cotler and the Raoul Wallenberg Centre for Human Rights.